Common Questions & Answers

 5) Take a next step (a conversation, a boundary, or asking for help).

-Start small.
-Choose one meal, one day, or a limited window, and decide ahead of time what you’ll do with that time (pray, read Scripture, journal, worship).
-Drink water, listen to your body, and keep your focus on seeking God—not just “getting through it.”
+Start small and start with purpose.
+Choose one meal, one day, or a limited window, and decide ahead of time how you’ll use that time with God—through prayer, Scripture, journaling, or worship.
+Drink water or juices, listen to your body, and keep your focus on seeking God, not just “getting through it.”

 Keep showing up.
 Silence doesn’t mean absence.
 Pray Scripture, ask God to renew your faith, and invite someone to pray with you.
 Often God shapes endurance and trust in quieter seasons.